Rewards Credit Cards 101

 It’s a good idea to check the small print regarding the card’s earn rate, as there may be exceptions on what spending earns points and what doesn’t.

 When comparing rewards cards, don’t forget to look at the rewards on offer.
-Choosing a card that earns heaps of points but doesn’t allow you to redeem them for anything you actually want is best avoided.
+Choosing a card that earns loads of points but doesn’t offer anything you actually want isn’t going to be the right card for you.
 Consider the rewards the program provides, taking into account the value of rewards on offer with regards to the number of points you have to redeem to enjoy them.

 If you want to focus solely on rewards, choose a card that allows you to do that.
 If you want more features and extras, compare what’s on offer and make sure your points earn still offers value.